cbskust/SDS.Epidemic/README.md

 In this repository, we provide the necessary toolkit for a statistical inference method based on the SDS interpretation of the compartmental susceptible-infected-recovered (SIR) epidemic model due to Kermack and McKendrick for the paper on http://dx.doi.org/10.1098/rsfs.2019.0048.

-We provide 8 R scripts.
+We provide a R package and three example R codes.

+Description for mainly used functions in the SDSMCMC package

 Sellke.R:  This function generate synthetic epidemic data using Sellke construciotn  in Algorithm 3.1.